 - Manually copy and paste addresses into a text box

 Contact lists in GetResponse exist inside “campaigns,” which may be confusing terminology to the neophyte.
-This harkens back to GetResponse’s origins as an email marketer’s tool; the assumption is that users are generating email as part of a more complex sales funnel.
+This harkens back to GetResponse’s origins as a marketer’s tool.
+The assumption is that users are generating email as part of a more complex sales funnel.
 The campaign organization allows users to create a series of newsletters and autoresponders around a pitch and to start different contacts at different points in the cycle: email #1 vs. email #16, for example.
 Users without these complex needs can still use GetResponse in the same manner as any other email marketing platform, maintaining just one or two lists (i.e. campaigns) and sending emails to everyone all at once.

 Users can also manually select or eliminate contacts from a particular mailing on a one-by-one basis — a handy feature for small organizations with a limited mailing list.

 GetResponse has a terrific reporting section, covering all the basics as well as a number of advanced statistics.
-A few basic reports appear directly on the dashboard, providing a brief overview of campaign success via pie chart and raw numbers.
+A few basic reports appear directly on the dashboard, providing a brief overview of campaign successes via pie chart and raw numbers.
 The Email Analytics page provides further information, with bar and line graph options for opens, clicks, unsubscribes, bounces, and complaints.
-You can opt to view the total number of events, or confine your view to unique users.
-You can also copy a tracking code into your webpages and use the Goals page to track website sales, conversions, downloads, or other events.
+You can opt to view the total number of events or confine your view to unique users.
+You can also copy a tracking code into your web pages and use the Goals page to track website sales, conversions, downloads, or other events.

 Additionally, for every report, you can view which members within your email list performed any given action.
 You can also view desktop versus mobile activity, list growth compared to prior campaigns, and autoresponder statistics.
 You can find more information on GetResponse’s reporting capabilities in this short video.

-My experience with GetResponse was on the whole a good one; I never waited more than about five minutes for a live chat representative, and the reps I spoke with were cordial and helpful.
+My experience with GetResponse was, on the whole, a good one.
+I never waited more than about five minutes for a live chat representative, and the reps I spoke with were cordial and helpful.
 I received responses to my email inquiries within a business day.
-However, I noticed several complaints from users who had trouble getting in touch with the GetResponse (more details can be found under “Negative Reviews and Complaints,” below).
-The company’s recent Stevie Awards in customer service provide a good indication that the company is trying – with some success – to turn this around; on the other hand, some of the complaints I saw are dated within the past year, so it appears this is still an area of concern for some people.
+However, I noticed several complaints from users who had trouble getting in touch with GetResponse (more details can be found under “Negative Reviews and Complaints,” below).
+The company’s recent Stevie Award in customer service is a good indication that the company is trying — with some success — to turn this around.
+On the other hand, some of the complaints I saw are dated within the past year, so it appears this is still an area of concern for some people.

 The GetResponse Learning Center provides a handy central location from which users can access all support resources:

-- Manuals, Whitepapers, and Reports – GetResponse offers an extensive array of downloadable materials providing an in-depth view of the software and email marketing management.
+- Manuals, Whitepapers & Reports: GetResponse offers an extensive array of downloadable materials providing an in-depth view of the software and email marketing management.

-There are a broad spectrum of positive and negative takes on GetResponse.
+There is a broad spectrum of positive and negative takes on GetResponse.
 There are seven complaints on RipOffReport.com.
-Implix USA Inc. is not BBB-accredited, and gets an A on the site due in part to the 18 complaints filed over the past three years, most of which were billing related.
+Implix USA Inc. is not BBB-accredited and gets an A on the site due in part to the 18 complaints filed over the past three years, most of which were billing related.

 The most common complaints I found are as follows:

-- Hidden Charges – There are a few complaints regarding hidden charges.
+- Hidden Charges: There are a few complaints regarding hidden charges.
 At least one of these came from a user who didn’t understand how list-based pricing works.
 (GetResponse follows industry standards in terms of determining list size.)
-However, GetResponse fails to list a lot of important pricing info on its pricing page, instead tucking it away in the T&C. In theory, you should always read the T&C of a program before paying for it, but in practice most people don’t.
+However, GetResponse fails to list a lot of important pricing info on its pricing page, instead tucking it away in the T&C. In theory, you should always read the terms and conditions of a program before paying for it, but in practice, most people don’t.
 Important pricing information really ought to be at least hinted at on the pricing page.
 GetResponse’s tactics are legitimate, but a bit shady.

 While there are certainly complaints about GetResponse drifting around out there, there’s also plenty of praise for the program.
 The company provides a testimonials page; other accolades include a handful of reviews on G2 Crowd (4.4/5 stars), another on SiteJabber (5 stars), and TrustRadius (7.6/10).

-- Ease of Use – The single most common point of praise.
-Many users love the interface and find it easy to navigate through the program even if they have no prior experience with email marketing.
+- Ease Of Use: The single most common point of praise.
+Many users love the interface and find it easy to navigate the program even if they have no prior experience with email marketing.
 The drag-and-drop editor is a popular feature.

 GetResponse includes a great selection of features for all customers, regardless of the number of contacts they have.
 Highlights of the program can be found here.

-- A/B Split Testing – GetResponse’s A/B testing feature allows you to test and compare up to five variants of the subject line, email content, from field, or time of sending.
+- A/B Split Testing: GetResponse’s A/B testing feature allows you to test and compare up to five variants of the subject line, email content, form field, or time of sending.
 You can also set segmentation, test duration, and goal.
 When the testing period is over, the system can automatically deliver the most successful message to the remainder of your list.

-- Inbox Preview – Before you send your email, you can run it through Inbox Preview, a feature which allows you to see what your message will look like in 20 different web-based, mobile, and desktop clients.
+- Inbox Preview: Before you send your email, you can run it through Inbox Preview, a feature that allows you to see what your message will look like in 20 different web-based, mobile, and desktop clients.
 It’s an impressive offering, more so because it is included in the cost of the subscription, even for small list sizes.

 GetResponse offers over 90 add-ons and integrations with popular software programs and services.